 Residents and non-residents are taxed on their assessable income derived from employment or business carried on in Thailand, regardless of whether such income is paid in or outside Thailand.
-Residents who derive income from outside Thailand will be subject to tax only where that income is remitted into Thailand in the year in which the income is derived.
+Residents who derive income from outside Thailand will be subject to tax only where the income is remitted into Thailand in the year in which it is derived.